 The physical body feels the love of alcohol as well.
 A study from the Harvard School of Public Health suggests that, “Moderate drinking seems to be good for the heart and circulatory system, and protects against type 2 diabetes and gallstones.”

-Does that make me want to increase my alcohol consumption?
-Not necessarily.
+Does the science around alcohol make me want to increase my alcohol consumption?

-My daily meditation is a powerful stress reducer and overall relaxer, and my positive emotions are generally very high.
-Plus, I don’t need alcohol to bond with people – I can easily connect with folks and tell them, “I love you, man.”
+My daily meditation is a powerful stress reducer and overall bodily relaxer, and my positive emotions are generally very high.
+Plus, I don’t need alcohol to bond with folks – I can easily connect with people and can tell them, “I love you” without having to be three-sheets to the wind.

 So, can alcohol be considered “healthy?”

-I believe it can be, when used consciously and ingested moderately.
+I believe the answer is yes, when it used consciously and moderately.